bokajgd/multimodal-representation-learning-ehr/README.md

 cd multimodal-representation-learning-ehr
 ```

-### Virtual environment
+### Setting up environment

+Unfortunately, the employed packages `pscycop-model-training` and `psycop-feature-generation` have since excecution of the code, been refactored into new packages and their GitHub repositories archived.
+Hence, these dependencies are only accessible locally and will cause some of the code to not be excecutable, even if data access has been obatained.

-Create and activate a new virtual environment your preferred way, and install the required packages in the requirements file.
+If one still wishes to explore some of the scripts, it is recommend to create and activate a new virtual environment your preferred way, and install the required packages in the requirements file.
 Using pip, it is done by running

 ```bash